jamiecoleman92/workshop-cloud-native-java/README.md

 Each workshop module consists of a number of Open Liberty Guides each of which demonstrates a key cloud-native microservice technology.
 Each Guide is designed to be taken independently so if you just want to learn about a specific technology you can just take that guide.

-The workshop is split into three parts.
-The first you will pick one guide from the 1st part of the workshop.
-Then pick one guide from the second part of the workshop.
-Both these guides should take you around an 45 minutes to finish.

-For the third part of the workshop you will pick one of the two guides.
-These take around 45 minutes to finish.
+Please pick any guide you are interested in from the first part of the workshop and after the break we will do all the guides from the second part of the workshop.
+If you are finished and are feeling brave, try out the cloud section of the workshop.
+You can either try the IBM Cloud guide or OpenShift depending on what you prefer.
+Enjoy!!!

 ## Table of Contents